Sourabhsk870/6TH-SEM-NOTES/README.md

         * The folder contains notes in the form of PDF or PPT.

-	* An additional folder has been created to upload the Time Table.
+	* An additional folder has been created to upload the Time Table and Calendar Of Events.